deepflowio/docs/translate/translated/05-features/05-auto-tagging/05-process-tags.md

 Some useful suggestions:

-- Add `.*` + `drop` configuration at the end of the `os-proc-regex` rules to avoid synchronizing uninteresting processes and reduce the amount of synchronized data
+- Add the configuration of `.*` + `drop` at the end of the `os-proc-regex` rules to avoid synchronizing uninteresting processes and reduce the amount of synchronized data
-- Python and Java processes generally need to be matched through cmdline, mainly because their process_name is only java or python, without distinction, remember to use `rewrite-name` to rewrite the name, otherwise, the complete cmdline will be synchronized to the deepflow-server as the name
+- Python and Java processes generally need to be matched through cmdline, mainly because their process_name is only java or python, without distinction.
+At this time, remember to use `rewrite-name` to rewrite the name, otherwise, the complete cmdline will be synchronized to the deepflow-server as the name
-- If the CD (Continuous Deployment) system has a unified process responsible for deploying business processes on the cloud host, you can quickly match all processes deployed by the CD by matching parent_process_name, simplifying deployment
+- If the CD (Continuous Deployment) system has a process on the cloud host that is uniformly responsible for deploying business processes, you can quickly match all processes deployed by the CD by matching parent_process_name, simplifying deployment

-# Effect After Configuration
+# Effects After Configuration

 DeepFlow will inject the gprocess tag for all data, indicating the name of the process (after `rewrite-name` processing).
 The auto_instance tag will also automatically match the gprocess corresponding to the Socket that generated the data.
 In addition, when os-app-tag-exec is configured, all business tags of the process will also be automatically injected into the data as os.app.xxx tag fields.
 Due to the existence of DeepFlow Server, we can see the access information between two processes in the universal service map, whether these two processes are on one or two cloud hosts.
 Enjoy!

 # Limitation Explanation

-The method mentioned here is suitable for synchronizing information of `processes using long connections`, because in the short connection scenario, the Socket information changes rapidly, and the Socket may have been closed before it is synchronized to the DeepFlow Server, making it impossible to achieve cross-host process information identification.
+The method mentioned here is suitable for synchronizing information of `processes using long connections`.
+Due to the rapidly changing Socket information in short connection scenarios, the Socket may have been closed before it is synchronized to the DeepFlow Server, making it impossible to identify process information across hosts.

 In fact, this limitation is not unsolvable.
 DeepFlow innovatively proposed the TCP Option information injection method of [TOT (TCP Option Tracing)](https://github.com/deepflowio/tcp-option-tracing).
-We can use eBPF in the kernel 5.10+ environment (or use Kernel Module in the kernel 3.10+ environment) to automatically inject process identification into the TCP Option Header, achieving higher performance and process tag synchronization and annotation capabilities without any short connection omissions.
-Currently, we have only completed the development of injecting TCP Option on the TOT side, and the work of using TCP Option to inject process tags into all observability signals on the DeepFlow Agent side is still in planning, so stay tuned!
+We can use eBPF in the kernel 5.10+ environment (or use Kernel Module in the kernel 3.10+ environment) to automatically inject process identifiers into the TCP Option Header, achieving higher performance and process tag synchronization and annotation capabilities without any short connection omissions.
+Currently, we have only completed the development of TOT-side injection of TCP Option.
+The work of using TCP Option to inject process tags into all observability signals on the DeepFlow Agent side is still in planning.
+Stay tuned!